msantos/gen_icmp/README.md

                 Sequence = uint16()
                 Packet = binary()

-        Creates an ICMP echo packet with the results of erlang:now() used as the timestamp and a payload consisting of ASCII 32 to 75.
+        Creates an ICMP echo packet with an 8 byte timestamp and a payload consisting of ASCII 32 to 79.

     echo(Id, Sequence, Payload) -> Packet